 If Dubai is the business and shopping center of the UAE, Abu Dhabi is a more conservative, more reputable, financial center.
 So, it’s no surprise that the account opening process in Abu Dhabi can sometimes be more difficult than Dubai or RAK.

 Similar to UAE’s other emirates, Abu Dhabi banks often attract non-residents and their UAE companies thanks to the perceived stability of the banking sector.
 And in the case of Abu Dhabi, this reputation is well earned.
 In fact, on several occasions, the Abu Dhabi government had to step in to save Dubai from collapse.

 That said, if you eventually intend on opening a company in the UAE, Abu Dhabi will be a more expensive option than both Dubai and RAK.
 But, if you plan on having a true physical presence with meaningful economic substance, Abu Dhabi is worth exploring.

 If you don’t plan on obtaining residency in the UAE, your account opening options will be limited.
-The reason for this is that even non-resident accounts are designed to support individuals that have already started the process of obtaining residency or a visa.
+The reason for this is that non-resident accounts are for individuals that have already started the process of obtaining residency or a visa.

 However, depending on the bank, branch, and the banker you approach, there are still several account opening options available for non-residents that don’t intend on establishing ties in the UAE.

 In addition, there are also several restrictions and limitations that non-residents need to be aware of when banking here.
 For example, most non-residents can’t open checking accounts (or current accounts), aren’t allowed to have checkbooks, and sometimes have restrictive minimums and maximum rules for account balances.